-IBM i 7.1 Technology Refresh 3 added support for Ethernet Link Aggregation, as previously featured in the i Can blog “Ethernet Link Aggregation in IBM i” and the tip IBM i Aggregate Ethernet Lineson IBM developerWorks.
+Support for Ethernet Link Aggregation, as previously featured in the i Can blog “Ethernet Link Aggregation in IBM i” and the tip IBM i Aggregate Ethernet Lines on IBM developerWorks was added to IBM i in the 7.1 release.
 An aggregate line description combines multiple physical Ethernet ports.
 The line description can then be used for TCP/IP configuration just like any other line description, but the incoming and outgoing traffic will be spread among the available ports.
 As a side benefit, the line description will remain active as long as any of the aggregated ports are available.

 Link aggregation is a great redundancy solution for IBM i partitions that have multiple physical Ethernet ports available, all of which can be connected to a single Ethernet switch that has support for link aggregation.
 However, as some have commented on those articles, link aggregation does not work with virtual Ethernet ports that are connected to the internal Ethernet switch of the Power Hypervisor.
-This means that it is not useful to partitions that connect to the network via a Shared Ethernet Adapter (SEA) in a Virtual I/O Server (VIOS) partition or via an Ethernet layer-2 bridgeprovided by an IBM i partition (which was also added in Technology Refresh 3).
+This means that it is not useful to partitions that connect to the network via a Shared Ethernet Adapter (SEA) in a Virtual I/O Server (VIOS) partition or via an Ethernet layer-2 bridge provided by an IBM i partition.

 One solution is to use a pair of VIOS partitions, each with an SEA bridged to the physical network, and to have the Shared Ethernet Adapters configured for failover, which provides redundancy without any additional configuration in the bridged partitions.